 A story of repressed desire vs. hedonism, the limits of human morality & vaulting ambition.
 This 216 page wonder will stick with you for years.

-Dubai Book Club Reviews:
+Book Club Reviews:

 “I’m genuinely glad the introvert in me didn’t take over and cancel last minute … I freakin’ loved it” (@thiscitythatbook)